nayyyhaa/inNotion-quiz-react/README.md

 - **Rules Page**, consists of rules for particular game being played.
 - **Question Page** - List of MCQ based question for user to choose from.
 - **Result Page** - Answers of the following quiz mentioned along with total score.
+- **Scores Page** - Scores of the played game will be stored here for user.

 ## Technologies & Concepts used